Couchy-wu/PLDP-FEBSF/README.md

 - I am slowly cleaning/generalizing the codes + documentation.

 ## Environment
-I mainly used Python 3 with numpy, pandas, numba, multi-freq-ldpy, and ray libaries.
+I mainly used Python 3 with numpy, pandas, Scipy.
 The versions I use are listed below:

 - Python 3.11
 - Numpy 1.26.3